-Bitcoin may be a useful way to send and receive money, but all this financial liberation doesn’t come for free.
+Bitcoin may be a useful way to send and receive money, but it doesn’t come for free.
 The community of miners who create bitcoins is using vast quantities of electrical power in the process.
 The process has led some experts to suggest that bitcoin isn’t very environmentally friendly.
 So how much electricity does a bitcoin take to produce?

-Bitcoins are mined by getting lots of computers around the world to try and solve the same mathematical puzzle.
-Every ten minutes or so, someone solves the puzzle and is rewarded with some bitcoins.
+Bitcoins are mined by getting people around the world to try and solve the same mathematical puzzle using computers.
+Every 10 minutes or so, someone solves a puzzle and is rewarded with some bitcoins.
 Then, a new puzzle is generated, and the whole thing starts over again.

 Power to the People

 As more people learn about bitcoin and get interested in mining, and as the bitcoin price increases, more people are using their computers to mine bitcoins.
 As more people join the network and try to solve these math puzzles, you’d expect each puzzle to be solved sooner, but that doesn’t happen.